 It is the goal of the Executive Committee to maintain high standards of graduate education in Horticulture at WSU.
 The Executive Committee consists of five to six active Horticulture Graduate Faculty and one graduate student representative, elected by the Horticulture graduate students.
-The Program Director appoints the Chair of the Executive Committee, and the Horticulture Graduate Faculty nominate and elect members to the Executive Committee.
+The Horticulture Graduate Program Director appoints the Chair of the Executive Committee, and the Horticulture Graduate Faculty nominate and elect members to the Executive Committee.
 The current Executive Committee members are:

-Preston Andrews, Co-Chair, WSU-Pullman 509-335-3603

-Dorrie Main, Co-Chair, WSU-Pullman 509-335-2774
+Dorrie Main, Chair, WSU-Pullman 509-335-2774

 Lisa DeVetter, NWREC-Mt Vernon 360-848-6124

+Carol Miles, NWREC-Mt Vernon 360-848-6150

 Kate Evans, TFREC-Wenatchee 509-663-8181 ext 245

 Lee Kalcsits, TFREC-Wenatchee 509-663-8181 ext 279

-Cameron Peace, WSU-Pullman 509-335-6898

 Matthew Whiting, IAREC-Prosser 509-786-9260

 Rachel Rudolph, Graduate student Representative, NWREC-Mt Vernon

 The Executive Committee recommends Horticulture graduate policies and curriculum to the Horticulture Graduate Faculty and Program Director, who ensures adherence to them.
-The Committee reviews the progress of all Horticulture graduate students to attempt to avert disruptions in their progress toward the degree.
+The Committee reviews the progress of all Horticulture graduate students to attempt to avert disruptions in their progress toward the degree and to ensure the quality of graduate student experiences.
 The Executive Committee or its Chair is available to meet with graduate students, either as a group or individually, to discuss graduate education.
 Committee members are available to discuss any problems that might affect your program.
 A student may discuss problems either with individual members of the Executive Committee, the entire Committee, or file a written report with the Program Director.
 If you have questions regarding policies or problems that you wish to discuss with someone other than your advisor, PLEASE feel free to contact the Chair of the Executive Committee or any other member of the Committee.